Lagrangian skeleta of very affine complete intersections: Batyrev--Borisov mirror construction

-We call a function $h$ that induces a coherent triangulation of $P$ and satisfies (1)-(3) above a \emph{triangulating function} and any function satisfying all the conclusions of Lemma \ref{lemma:triang_fns} a \emph{centred triangulating function}.
+We call a function $h$ (with an implicit choice of the set $A$) that induces a regular triangulation of $P$ a \emph{triangulating function on $P$}, while a function $h$ satisfying all the requirements of the Lemma \ref{lemma:triang_fns} is called a \emph{centred triangulating function}.
 We shall also need the following generalisation of unimodular triangulations:

-\begin{definition} We say that a triangulation $\mT$ of a polytope $P$ is \emph{refined} if none of the simplices can be subdivided further, i.e., the only lattice points that a closed simplex $T \in \mT$ contains are its vertices.
-We call a triangulating function $h\colon P \cap M \rightarrow \Z$ \emph{refined} if it induces a refined triangulation. \end{definition}

-\begin{example} In two dimensions, being refined is the same as being unimodular (which follows from Pick's formula).
-In three dimensions, we can consider the simplices $\conv\{e_1,e_2,e_1+e_2,n\cdot e_3\}$ for $n>1$; they will not be unimodular, but can not be subdivided. \end{example}
+\begin{definition} We say that a triangulating function on $P$ is \emph{refined} if, for any simplex $T$ in the induced regular triangulation $\mT$, the set of points $\alpha \in T \cap A$ for which $(\alpha,h(\alpha))$ lies on the lower convex hull of $\Gamma(h)$ is equal to the vertex set of $T$. \end{definition}